aditikal/leukemia-cell-cnn/README.md

 The false-negative results further support this difference.
 Pipeline 1 consistently produced relatively few false negatives, whereas Pipeline 2 produced considerably more in several runs, with Seed 48 producing the largest number.
 Since false negatives represent malignant images that the model failed to identify, this variation is particularly important when evaluating the pipeline for cancer detection.

 Overall, WBC isolation did not improve malignant-cell detection in this experiment.
 Instead, the raw-image pipeline achieved higher malignant sensitivity and substantially greater consistency across random seeds.

+## Further Research

+Future work could investigate methods for improving the stability and performance of the WBC-isolation pipeline.
+One possible approach would be to use a pretrained CNN, such as ResNet, rather than training the model from scratch.
+Transfer learning could potentially provide more robust feature extraction and reduce the variation observed between training runs.
+Additional segmentation methods could also be explored to determine whether more accurate WBC isolation improves classification performance.

 ## Technologies